2019/2020 Competency-Based Task/Competency List for Culinary Arts I (8275/36 weeks, 280 hours)

 - Explain factors that make foods potentially hazardous.

-- Identify good personal hygiene and health practices.
+- Identify personal hygiene and health practices.

 - Identify common food allergies.

-- Complete a daily sanitation inspection checklist.
+- Complete a daily sanitation inspection.

 - Identify industry-standard waste disposal and recycling procedures.